robmarkcole/fastpages-blog/_posts/2022-08-15-transformers.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">What questions do people have about Transformers and their use in remote sensing?
 This is the topic of my next blog post 🙇‍♂️🚀</p>&mdash; Robin Cole (@robmarkcole) <a href="https://twitter.com/robmarkcole/status/1554348041926311937?ref_src=twsrc%5Etfw">August 2, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-To paraphrase the questions asked:
+To paraphrase the main questions asked:
 - Do Transformers have the best performance?
 - Do they require more training data?
 - Are they harder to train?
-- Are there significant engineering tradeoffs in using Transformers?

 I have subsequently come to appreciate there are not definitive answers to these questions, and issues such as performance/dataset size/training complexity are all coupled.
 Nevetheless I attempt to answer each of these in turn below.